 8. Voluntary Administrator is appointed (if the company is insolvent or likely to become insolvent), and restructure

-Following a successful negotiation, a Deed of Settlement is usually entered into by the parties.
-It is then given effect to.
+Following a successful negotiation, a Deed of Settlement is usually entered into by the parties, the transaction documents are signed and the transaction is implemented.

 A well drafted and comprehensive Shareholders Agreement can avoid much delay, stress, and legal costs.

 The main benefits of a Shareholders Agreement are:

 It is effectively the rule book for the manner for shareholder exit, negotiated and agreed at a time when the relationship is still amicable and therefore commerciality takes priority over emotion.